Caravans on street

 Important: This information only relates to abandoned caravans within Darlington.
 Your local council may deal with caravans differently.

-If you wish to report a caravan on the street please contact Customer Services on email@example.com or 01325 388799.
+If you want to report a caravan on the street contact customer services on [email protected] or call 01325 405222.

-Parking caravans on the street can cause a number of problems, for example they may:
+Parking caravans on the street can cause a number of problems.
+They may:

 - block the street illegally